Display Network keywords help you connect your campaigns to likely buyers.

 - Get additional ad group and keyword ideas.

 Create ad groups

-Before you choose keywords for your Display Network campaigns, make sure that the ad groups for each of your campaigns are organised by the products or services that you offer.
+Before you choose keywords for your Display Network campaigns, make sure that the ad groups for each of your campaigns are organized by the products or services that you offer.
 Once you have keywords that describe the products or services that you're advertising, you can then create ads related to those keywords.

-Let's say that you're building a campaign for your bakery.
+Let's say you're building a campaign for your bakery.
 When you set up your campaign, you should separate your ad groups into the different types of products that you sell.
-Here are examples of poorly structured and effectively structured ad groups to get a better idea of how to organise ad groups for your campaign:
+Here are examples of poorly structured and effectively structured ad groups to get a better idea of how to organize ad groups for your campaign: